 You have learned about lists.
 When you learned about while-loops you "appended" numbers to the end of a list and printed them out.
-There was also extra credit where you were supposed to find all the other things you can do to lists in the Python documentation.
-That was a while back, so go find in the book where you did that and review if you do not know what I'm talking about.
+There were also Study Drills where you were supposed to find all the other things you can do to lists in the Python documentation.
+That was a while back, so review those topics if you do not know what I'm talking about.

 Found it?
 Remember it?
 Good.
 When you did this you had a list, and you "called" the function append on it.
 However, you may not really understand what's going on so let's see what we can do to lists.

 When you write mystuff.append('hello') you are actually setting off a chain of events inside Python to cause something to happen to the mystuff list.
 Here's how it works:

 - Python sees you mentioned mystuff and looks up that variable.
 It might have to look backward to see if you created with =, if it is a function argument, or if it's a global variable.
 Either way it has to find the mystuff first.